Our favorite Mighty Girl stories about the love between girls and their parents, grandparents, and siblings!

 In this story, two children start thinking about what makes their Granny special.
 After all, grannies are just as different as any other two people: some are tall, some are short, some are quiet, some are loud.
 Their granny is busy, funny, and has her own inimitable sense of style, including her love for an old red sweater that used to be Grandpa’s.
 In the end, these grandchildren decide that their Granny is perfect just as she is, especially when she’s giving them a special kiss goodnight.

-When a beloved grandparent is at a distance, a Mighty Girl might wonder if the relationship can stay strong.
-When Ruby’s grandmother goes to visit a new grandchild thousands of miles away, Ruby wonders how she will manage a summer without her.
+When 9-year-old Ruby’s grandmother Miss Eula goes to visit a new grandchild thousands of miles away, Ruby wonders how she will manage a summer without her.
 The summer ends up being a busy one: Ruby makes new friends, helps with a school play, and finally wrestles with her grief over her grandfather’s death.
 All the while, letters between Ruby and her grandmother fly back and forth, keeping them close until they’re finally reunited.
+This timeless story about the bond between grandparent and grandchild recognizes the "small" day to day events that make up the emotional landscape of a child.

 For more stories about Mighty Girls and their loving grandmothers and grandfathers, check out our blog post, Mighty Girls and their Grandparents: Love Through the Generations.